 (11 photos of a 1969 Gray Mustang GT Fastback) Gray 1969 Mustang GT fastback with a 351ci, V8 engine.
 1969 Mustang GT package same with side stripe, non-functional hood scoop (unless ordered with the Q-code, Cobra Jet, Ram Air engine), and GT steel styled wheels.
 These are Magnum 500 wheels.

-(6 photos of a 1969 Flower Power Red Orange Mustang Limited Edition 600 Fastback) Flower Power Red 1969 Limited Edition 600 Mustang fastback owned by Jorge Guzman from Newfield, New Jersey.
+(6 photos of a 1969 Flower Power Red Orange Mustang Limited Edition 600 Fastback) This is a Flower Power Red 1969 Limited Edition 600 Mustang fastback.
 As with all 600s this one has the standard 200ci 6-cylinder engine.
-Jorge's father bought in on June 19th, 1969 from Owen Ford in Vineland New Jersey for $2802.
+It was originally bought in on June 19th, 1969 from Owen Ford in Vineland New Jersey for $2802.
 It was stock number M336.
 This Mustang still looks new!
 Only 508 Limited Edition 600s were produced.
 They only came in Flower Power Red or Groovy Green.

 (7 photos of a 1969 Meadowlark Yellow Mach 1 Mustang Fastback) Meadowlark Yellow 1969 Mustang Mach 1 fastback with a 290hp (at 4800rpm), 351ci, 4 barrel, V8 engine.